-- 3.1 The purpose of this guidance document is to specify how EK Services will operate the schemes, to detail the application process, and indicate a number of factors which will be considered when deciding if an award can be made. - 3.2 Each case will be treated on its own merits and all applicants will be treated fairly and equally. - 4.0 Relief for Charities, Not for Profit Organisations and Community Amateur Sports Clubs (CASC) and Rural properties not eligible for Mandatory Relief
+- 3.1 The purpose of this guidance document is to specify how EK Services will operate the schemes, to detail the application process, and indicate a number of factors which will be considered when deciding if an award can be made. - 3.2 Each case will be treated on its own merits and all applicants will be treated fairly and equally.

+4.0 Relief for Charities, Not for Profit Organisations and Community Amateur Sports Clubs (CASC) and Rural properties not eligible for Mandatory Relief

-- 4.1.1 Section 47 of the Local Government Finance Act 1988 provides the discretion to award relief. - 4.1.2 Registered Charities and CASC's are entitled to Mandatory Relief of 80%.
+4.1.1 Section 47 of the Local Government Finance Act 1988 provides the discretion to award relief.

+- 4.1.2 Registered Charities and CASC's are entitled to Mandatory Relief of 80%.
 EK Services has the discretion to award further rate relief of up to 20%, which is commonly referred to as a 'top-up'. - 4.1.3 Charity shops will be awarded 80% Mandatory Rate Relief, where the shop is selling solely or mainly donated goods.
 Where the shop is selling solely, or mainly new items or goods bought in under licence then no Mandatory Rate Relief will be awarded. - 4.1.4 Rural properties are entitled to Mandatory Relief of 50% providing the qualifying criteria are met.
 Central Government has also stated that qualifying properties, below the Small Business Rates Relief (£12,000) threshold are to be topped up to 100% relief.
 This top up is fully funded.
 EK Services has the discretion to award a further rate relief of up to 50% in cases where the Rateable Value is between £12,000 and £16,500. - 4.1.5 The award of the 80% mandatory relief to charities and CASC's, and the award of 50% relief for qualifying rural properties are administered in accordance with legislation.
-This guidance explains how the 20% and 50% top-ups are administered. - 4.1.6 The amount of relief awarded is entirely at the discretion of EK Services.
+This guidance explains how the 20% and 50% top-ups are administered. - 4.1.6 Central Government amended legislation from 1 April 2025 to exclude private schools from receiving mandatory relief.
+In light of the amended legislation the council has decided that such establishments will not be granted any discretionary relief.
+For the purpose of this change the definition of 'private school' is an educational establishment that provides compulsory full-time education where a fee or other consideration is payable - 4.1.7 The amount of relief awarded is entirely at the discretion of EK Services.